vosslerrr/MarketDB/README.md

 ### Prerequisites

 This application requires Microsoft’s ODBC x86 driver in order to connect with the MySQL Server.
-This driver can be found at https://go.microsoft.com/fwlink/?linkid=2306655.
+This driver can be found [here](https://go.microsoft.com/fwlink/?linkid=2306655).
-More information about the Microsoft ODBC driver can be found at https://learn.microsoft.com/en-us/sql/connect/odbc/microsoft-odbc-driver-for-sql-server?view=sql-server-ver16.
+More information about the Microsoft ODBC driver can be found [here](https://learn.microsoft.com/en-us/sql/connect/odbc/microsoft-odbc-driver-for-sql-server?view=sql-server-ver16).
 If installation is successful, the application will launch with no errors.
 If driver was installed incorrectly, or if the incorrect driver was downloaded the following window will display upon launch of the application (Fig. 1).

 <p align="center">